Virginia Marine Debris Reduction Plan for 2021-2025

 If you require higher resolution versions, please contact Katie Register at 434-395-2602

-The plan identifies actions Virginia may undertake to measurably reduce marine debris in Mid-Atlantic coastal waters, with a focus on specific actions that are politically, socially and economically feasible for Virginia to accomplish in the near-term (two years), mid-term (two to five years) and long-term (up to 10 years).
+The plan identifies actions Virginia may undertake to measurably reduce marine debris in Mid-Atlantic coastal waters, with a focus on specific actions that are politically, socially and economically feasible for Virginia to accomplish.

 The Goals of the Virginia Marine Debris Reduction Plan fall into five broad categories: